keboola/connection-docs/tutorial/load/database.md

 ---
-title: Loading Data with MySQL Extractor
+title: Loading Data with Database Extractor
 permalink: /tutorial/load/database/
 ---

 So far, you have learned to load data into KBC [manually](/tutorial/load/) and via a [GoogleDrive extractor](/tutorial/load/googledrive/).
-Let's now load data from an external database with the help of the MySQL extractor (the procedure is same for all our [database extractors](/extractors/database/).
+Let's now load data from an external database with the help of the [Snowflake Database](https://www.snowflake.net/) extractor (the procedure is same for all our [database extractors](/extractors/database/).

-We will use our own sample MySQL database, so do not worry about having to get database credentials from anyone.
+We will use our own sample Snowflake database, so do not worry about having to get database credentials from anyone.

-## Configure MySQL Extractor
+## Configure Snowflake Extractor
 Start by going into the **Extractors** section of KBC and create a new extractor.

 {: .image-popup}
 ![Screenshot - Create a new Extractor](/tutorial/load/extractor-intro-2.png)

-Find **MySQL**.
+Find **Snowflake**.
 You can use the search feature to find it quickly.

 {: .image-popup}
 ![Screenshot - Create a new Database Extractor](/tutorial/load/extractor-intro-3.png)

-Similarly to the [GoogleDrive extractor](/tutorial/load/googledrive/), the MySQL extractor can have multiple configurations.
+Similarly to the [GoogleDrive extractor](/tutorial/load/googledrive/), the Snowflake extractor can have multiple configurations.
 As each configuration represents a single database connection, we only need one configuration.
 Continue with **Create New Configuration**.